Brijendrakashyap/Instantpay-Assignment-Task/README.md

 # InstantPay Task

+# First Setup Project

+# Any error or issues Apis check in Postman then Ran Command php artisan optimize.

 # Authentication Mechanism:
 #
 # 1. Signup/Login: User creates an account or logs in using their credentials.